auth0/docs/articles/api/v2/query-string-syntax.md

 The following information is adapted from [Elastic's](elastic.co) Elasticsearch Reference.

 The query string is parsed into a series of *terms* and *operators*.
-A term can be a single word — `quick` or `brown` — or a phrase, surrounded by double quotes — `"quick brown"` — which searches for all the words in the phrase, in the same order.
+A term can be a single word — `john` or `smith` — or a phrase, surrounded by double quotes — `"john smith"` — which searches for all the words in the phrase, in the same order.

 ### Field Names